geoserver/geoserver/doc/en/user/source/data/database/postgis.rst

 JsonPointer Function support
 ----------------------------

-GeoServer is able to translate a jsonPointer function to a query using PostgreSQL support for JSON types.
+GeoServer is able to translate the ``jsonPointer`` function to a query using PostgreSQL support for JSON types.
 The following are the main characteristics of the implementation:

-* the jsonPointer function syntax is like the following: ``jsonPointer(attributeName,'/path/to/json/attribute')``;
+* The jsonPointer function syntax is like the following: ``jsonPointer(attributeName,'/path/to/json/attribute')``.

-* the function is able to select attributes inside json arrays by specifying the index of the target element in the json path eg. ``'/path/to/array/element/0'``;
+* The function is able to select attributes inside json arrays by specifying the index of the target element in the json path eg. ``'/path/to/array/element/0'``.

-* when accessing a JSON property it is implicitly assumed that the same property will have the same type on all features, otherwise a cast exception will be thrown by the database;
+* When accessing a JSON property it is implicitly assumed that the same property will have the same type on all features, otherwise a cast exception will be thrown by the database.

-* GeoServer will perform a cast automatically to the expect type from the evaluation; the cast is completely delegated to the database;
+* GeoServer will perform a cast automatically to the expect type from the evaluation; the cast is completely delegated to the database.

-* if the property doesn't exists no errors will be issued, but the features that have that property will be excluded; hence the property we whish to query is not mandatory in all features
+* If the property doesn't exists no errors will be issued, but the features that have that property will be excluded; hence the property we whish to query is not mandatory in all features.

 Examples
 ````````